brent-lemieux/text/README.md

 #### Steps required to put this solution in production
 1. Communicate with the application engineers to understand what data is available in real-time and the format of that data.
-2. Develop an endpoint for the model in SageMaker and integrate it with API Gateway.
+2. Develop an endpoint for the model in SageMaker, using the Blazing Text container, and integrate it with API Gateway.
 3. Write tests that call the API to ensure that it takes data in, and returns data, in the required format.
 4. Perform load testing to ensure that the API remains performant at the upper bounds of expected concurrent requests.
 5. Run integration tests, or work with the application engineers to ensure that the API works as expected with the application.